AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - **Liberate case**: unrolls recursive functions once in their own RHS, to avoid repeated case analysis of free variables.
 It's a bit like the call-pattern specialisation but for free variables rather than arguments.
 Followed by a phase 0 simplifier run.
 Only enabled with `-fliberate-case` flag.

 - **Call-pattern specialisation**: Only enabled with `-fspec-constr` flag.
-TODO explain what it does.
+'Inlining for recursive functions': Specialises recursive functions for call patterns involving arguments in WHNF, so that the simplifier can weed out emerging redexes in the body.
 Details are in the paper [ Call-pattern Specialisation for Haskell Programs](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/spec-constr.pdf)

 - **Check rules, 2nd pass**